cpfaff/rbefdata_paper/paper/rbefdata.md

 `rbefdata` makes scripting a workflow to pull data for analysis and push back results and scripts simple.
-The upload mechanism can help to keep the data management portal up to date on the fly and gives other researchers the possibility to reproduce results by downloading scripts attached.
+The upload mechanism can help to keep the data management platform up to date on the fly and gives other researchers the possibility to reproduce results by downloading scripts attached.
 An uploaded script is not only a stepping stone to reproducible research but also helps to track down data provenance which can be interesting in acknowledging data